Actindo-AG/Documentation/EDI/Integration/01_ManageConnections.md

     ![Edit connection](../../Assets/Screenshots/EDI/Integration/EditConnectionCredentials.png "[Edit connection]")

-2. Edit the required data of the connection in the corresponding fields.
+2. Edit the data to be changed in the corresponding fields.

 4. Click the [SAVE] button.
     The *Checking credentials...* notice is displayed.
 The *Edit connection* view is automatically closed when the changes have been saved.
 The *Connections* view is displayed again.